genomika/summercourse/Course_Materials/intro-linux/Tutorial.md

 Make a directory in your scratch area and copy a single file to it.
 The trailing slash ( / ) on the destination says it is a directory.

-    mkdir -p $SCRATCH/data/test1
+    mkdir -p $work/data/test1
-    cp  /corral-repl/utexas/BioITeam/web/tacc.genomics.modules  $SCRATCH/data/test1/
+    cp  //172.16.225.20/ngscourse/data  $work/data/test1/
-    ls $SCRATCH/data/test1
+    ls $work/data/test1

-Copy a directory to your scratch area.
+Copy a directory to your work area.
 The -r argument says "recursive".

     cds
     cd data
-    cp -r /corral-repl/utexas/BioITeam/web/general/ general/
+    cp -r  //172.16.225.20/ngscourse/data/general/ general/

 #### local rsync

 The rsync command is typically used to copy whole directories.
 What's great about rsync is that it only copies what has changed in the source directory.
-So if you regularly rsync a large directory to TACC, it may take a long time the 1st time, but the 2nd time (say after downloading more sequencing data to the source), only the new files will be copied.
+So if you regularly rsync a large directory to the server, it may take a long time the 1st time, but the 2nd time (say after downloading more sequencing data to the source), only the new files will be copied.

 rsync is a very complicated program, with many options (http://rsync.samba.org/ftp/rsync/rsync.html).
 However, if you use it like this for directories, it's hard to go wrong: